 It is always amazing to discover that, despite humankind’s brilliant advances in science, technology and medicine, the natural world can still produce supplements far greater than our finest elixirs.
 Honey, bee pollen and royal jelly offer an entire feast of amino acids, minerals, proteins, enzymes and carbohydrates.

 - Honey: The health benefits of honey have been known for centuries.
 It contains a wide spectrum of important minerals, and acts as an antiseptic to fight bacterial infections.
+Can honey go bad?
+No it cannot.

 - Bee Pollen: Pollen is certainly one of the more recent natural supplements, and is considered one of nature’s super-foods.
 While still a step below royal jelly, bee pollen can boost every facet of our health, from the immune system to bone formation and stomach and bowel irritations.